 Just in time for the festive season a brand new NutritionConfidence recipe!
-A delicious Spinach, Beetroot & Pomegranate Salad from Vanessa Marx (Head Chef at Dear Me)!
+A delicious Spinach, Beetroot & Pomegranate Salad from chef, Vanessa Marx.

 We love it because the colourful salad contains a powerhouse of nutrients.
 ‘Good for you’ fats from the seeds and oil; phytochemicals, vitamins, minerals and fibre from the deep coloured veg; paired with a creamy, lower fat alternative to regular hard (previously known as) Greek style feta.
 And we love it because it looks so festive!